dlandon/zoneminder.machine.learning/README.md

 Changes:

 2017-06-17
-- Fix permissions of /var/cache/zoneminder folder if not correct.
+- Fix ownership and permissions of /var/cache/zoneminder folder if not correct.

 2017-05-28
 - Fix permissions on /config/data/ folders.